Mesothelioma Diagnosis

 Do I Need a Second Opinion?

 Often it is only after symptoms persist and treatments for other conditions don’t work that doctors consider the possibility of cancer.
-Sometimes this results in a misdiagnosis of another type of cancer, like lung cancer.
+Sometimes, this results in a misdiagnosis of another type of cancer, like lung cancer.
 Early-stage mesothelioma is difficult to diagnose, and it mimics other types of cancers.

 If you feel uncomfortable about a diagnosis, you have every right to see another doctor for a second opinion.

 Getting a diagnosis of mesothelioma can feel devastating and overwhelming.
-Have loved ones around you to support you and to help with difficult decisions.
+Have loved ones around you to support you and help with difficult decisions.
 There are a few things you should do after getting your diagnosis:

 - Get a second opinion if you feel you need one.
 See a mesothelioma specialist to confirm a diagnosis made by a general oncologist.